xmartlabs/Bender/README.md

 ## Why did we need Palladium?

-At [XmartLabs] we were about to start a Machine Learning project and investigated frameworks to use in iOS.
+At [Xmartlabs] we were about to start a Machine Learning project and investigated frameworks to use in iOS.
 We found MetalPerformanceShaders useful but not very user friendly and we saw ourselves repeating a lot of code and information.
 That is why we starting building a framework to handle that kind of stuff.

 We also found ourselves creating scripts to translate the models we had from training with TensorFlow to iOS.
 This means transposing the weights to the MPSCNN format and also mapping the parameters of the different kinds of layers in TensorFlow to the parameters used by the MPSCNN kernels.
 TensorFlow can be compiled for iOS but currently it does not support running on GPU which we wanted to do.
 We also did not want to include TensorFlow's static library into our project.
 This is why we also started to work on an adapter that would parse a TF graph and translate it to our Palladium layers.